 This is another strong entry in Jim Starlin’s stellar line-up of Thanos stories and must read stuff for any fans of the cosmic side of the Marvel Universe.

-And be sure to check out our review of the first instalment in Jim Starlin’s new Thanos trilogy, Thanos: Infinity Siblings!
+And be sure to check out our review of the final instalment in Jim Starlin’s new Thanos trilogy, Thanos: The Infinity Ending.